 Project Place operates four ongoing businesses that employ customers who complete the Work Ready program.
-Customers carry over their learning from the classroom and fieldwork from industry training to a real job setting for which they receive a regular paycheck.
+Clients carry over their learning from the classroom and fieldwork from industry training to a real job setting for which they receive a regular paycheck.
 On completion of their three- to six-month placement, they will have gained a work history of excellent attendance and work performance to list on their resumes for their next job searches.

 *To learn more or to employ the service of one of our social enterprise programs click here.

 Clean Corners…Bright Hopes

 Clean Corners…Bright Hopes (CCBH) is a facilities maintenance and landscaping enterprise that provides beautification, exterior property and facility maintenance services to buildings and neighborhoods throughout the Boston area through fee-for-service contracts.
 Clients who participate in this program graduate with skills that transfer directly to a variety of industries, including custodial services, facilities maintenance, waste management, and landscaping.

 These companies have engaged the services of Clean Corners: